 ORGANIC/HEALTH FOOD SECTION.

-5) Meal Plan - I have to say, I'm not very good at this, but it's a new year, so I hope I can do better!
-It makes grocery shopping easier knowing the meals you plan to prepare for the coming week.
+4) MEAL PLAN - I have to say, I'm not very good at this, but it's a new year, so I hope I can do better!
+It makes grocery shopping easier knowing the meals you plan to prepare for the upcoming week.